Song Cycle (album): Side one

 "Vine Street" was composed by Randy Newman at Parks' commission.
 Newman originally structured the opening segment based around an eighth-note figure with the lyrics "Anita / Ah need yuh", remarking, "It was equally bad as the one he put on the front [of the album]."
 Instead, the Song Cycle rendition begins with the traditional ballad "Black Jack Davy", performed by Steve Young.
 Parks explained this decision was motivated by a desire to promote Young: "I wanted to sequence [Song Cycle] with a hierarchy of things that were important to me at the time. ...
 The fact that he was the only man I had ever met who had to pick cotton and did so, that mattered to me, as well as to the piece."
 To match the reminiscing musician character portrayed in "Vine Street", Young's recording was deliberately degraded to simulate older recording technology.

-Parks' vocal appears with string accompaniment after the tape excerpt—acknowledged in the lyrics—has faded, with a reference to himself on "third guitar", which he later explained was deliberate on Newman's part: "he knew I was the third guitar [in the band with Stephen Stills and Steve Young]."
+Parks' vocal appears with string accompaniment after the tape excerpt has faded.
+The lyrics acknowledge the tape with a reference to himself on "third guitar", which he later explained was deliberate on Newman's part: "he knew I was the third guitar [in the band with Stephen Stills and Steve Young]."
 A string arrangement mimicking a Doppler effect precedes the song's title, which Parks included as an homage to the train sounds heard at the end of the Beach Boys' "Caroline, No" from Pet Sounds (1966).
-He credits the seamless transition into "Palm Desert"—achieved with a dissonant sustained chord—to Newman's input.
+He credits the seamless transition into "Palm Desert", achieved with a dissonant sustained chord, to Newman's input.

 "Palm Desert" is a tribute to the Coachella Valley city where Parks wrote the album and includes a lyric quotation of Buddy Holly's 1957 song "Not Fade Away", rhyming the title with "I wish I could stay".
 Parks described the song as an "antidote" to personal hardship, drawing from memories of financial struggle and his admiration for Australian composer Percy Grainger's folk-inspired chamber works.
 The melody of the lyric "I came west unto Hollywood" was inspired by a Jell-O commercial jingle; he later characterized this reference as an attempt at pop art.
 The melodic figure recurs with a lyric that can be interpreted ambiguously as either "dreams are still born in Hollywood" or "stillborn".
 Accompanied by a trio of French horns, cello, and a harmonica layered atop saxophones, Red Rhodes played a steel guitar that bridges transitions between verses and choruses through fluid pitch-bending.
-(Note: Rhodes later gained prominence through collaborations with Michael Nesmith in the 1970s.)
-Botnick's spatial orchestration of the track panned instruments to opposite stereo channels, leaving the center space for a wooden ratchet that shifts across the soundstage, among other percussive elements, while Parks' multi-part vocals—separated in the mix with distinct delay times—were given split-channel placement.
+Botnick's spatial treatment of the track panned instruments to opposite stereo channels, leaving the center space for a wooden ratchet that shifts across the soundstage, among other percussive elements; Parks' multi-part vocals, separated in the mix with distinct delay times, were given split-channel placement.